Why the early years are so important in your child’s education

 St Peter’s Woodlands’ ELC also places an emphasis on all-important routines, necessary for children to thrive and grow.

 “The older ELC children delight in occasionally choosing the structure of their own day.
 Organising when to eat, rest and play with an understanding of what their bodies and brains need.
+It is fabulous to see the children take on this responsibility and to be supported by their peers.

 “The beauty of our early years curriculum – centred around belonging, being and becoming – is that it embraces a child’s natural observations and interests.
 Our educators plan playful learning opportunities around these themes.”